seime/openhab-esphome/README.md

 ### My hostname field suddenly changed to xxxx.local?

 > Openhab updates thing configuration based on mDNS messages.
 There is currently no way to avoid this, but there are 2
-> workarounds
+> workarounds:
 > * Use a different thingUID from the one discovered, ie `esphome:device:fridge` -> `esphome:device:fridge-esp`
 > * Use file based configuration as they are read-only
 > See https://github.com/seime/openhab-esphome/issues/1 .
 TLDR: A "feature" in openHAB.

 ### I cannot connect to my device